Citizen Uniform Complaint Process PSA

-- All citizen complaints, whether in person or by telephone will be taken by the duty officer or shift commander for initial documentation.
-Should the complaint be against the duty officer or shift commander, referral will be made to the division commander or higher authority.
+- All citizen complaints will be taken by the duty officer or shift commander for initial documentation.
+Should the complaint be against the duty officer or shift commander, a referral will be made to the division commander or higher authority.
 The duty officer may be reached at 240-313-2170.
 The division commander may be reached at 240-313-2165.

 - Citizen complaints can be taken by any agency employee if the complainant does not want to speak to a police officer, or if a sworn member of this agency is unavailable.